Congratulations to the 2013 winners in the National Author, Regional Author and Emerging Author categories!

 Mike holds a black belt in Songahm Taekwondo.
 He lives in Indianapolis with his wife and her three cats.
 “Ashen Winter” is his second novel.
 His debut, “Ashfall,” was named one of the top five young adult novels of 2011 by National Public Radio, a Best Teen Book of 2011 by Kirkus Reviews, and a New Voices selection by the American Booksellers Association.
 For more information, visit www.mikemullinauthor.com.

-Congratulations to all of the past winners of the Eugene & Marilyn Glick Indiana Authors Award.
-These authors represent some of the best that Indiana literature has to offer, and are truly deserving of recognition.
+Congratulations to the past winners of the Eugene & Marilyn Glick Indiana Authors Award.
+These authors represent some of the best that Indiana literature has to offer and are truly deserving of recognition.

 BOOK CLUB information